 National Reading Month is an excellent opportunity for parents to spend more time with kids and books.
 How are you going to celebrate?

 How to celebrate National Reading Month?

 Spending 15 minutes in a bookshop on the way back from school is not a great sacrifice, but it can be an effective way to show your kid books give pleasure and make people smart.

 Explore hot new releases in the kid lit section, read aloud a first few sentences, or involve the bookshop staff in choosing the book for your child.

 You don’t need to buy anything.
 Just show your kid how exciting it is to explore new books in the bookshop.

 2. Read aloud to a child in the morning

 Parents usually read aloud to their children in the evening, as the last thing before sleep.
 It’s a wonderful habit.
-Sometimes, however, both you and your child may feel too tired to enjoy the reading time fully.
+Occasionally, however, both you and your child may feel too tired to enjoy the reading time fully.

 Break the rule.
 How about reading in bed together, but in the morning?
 Weekends are easy to imagine, but you can also try doing it on a working day, as well – especially that you don’t have to read for an hour.
-Ten minutes are enough to make you both happy.
+Ten minutes is enough to make you both happy.

 3. Let your child see you reading